kaltura/playkit-android/docs/PlayerSettings.md

 ### There are 3 modes available:

- - `DEFAULT` - for Text tracks it will cancel text tracks display for audio it will select the default from the manifest
+ - `OFF` - for Text tracks it will cancel text tracks display for audio it will select the default from the manifest
  - `AUTO` - SDK will check if the stream has audio/text track that matches the device locale and will select it else it will take stream default
  - `SELECTION` - this mode requires to set the language explicitly (2 or 3 letters)  if this language does not exist SDK will take the streams default Audio/Ttext track